+Geographical features: oceans, seas, the Pacific

+rivers, forests, gulfs, peninsulas and the Irish Sea

+deserts the Rhone

+(but not lakes) the Sahara

-Geographical features: oceans, seas, rivers, forests, gulfs, peninsulas and deserts (but not lakes) the Pacific the Irish Sea the Rhone the Sahara the Black Forest the Gulf of Mexico When talking generally about the population of some countries The Spanish start work later and finish later than other Europeans.
+(but not lakes) the Black Forest

+the Gulf of Mexico

+When talking generally about the population of some countries The Spanish start work later and finish later than other Europeans.

 The Japanese are often quiet during meetings.

-As an alternative to the plural when discussing facts relating to animals or objects generally The elephant is found in Africa and Asia.
-[Elephants are] The CD was invented in 1965.
-[CDs were] And, similarly, when talking about musical instruments Do you play the piano?
-I love listening to the violin.
-Buildings the National Gallery the Louvre the Ritz Hotel Some organisations and institutions the police the Army, the Navy, the Royal Air Force the BBC the Internet Some expressions relating to position or time on the top in the middle at the bottom on the left/right at the moment in the end at the beginning at the weekend in the morning/afternoon/evening With 'same' It's the same as this one.
+As an alternative to the plural The elephant is found in Africa and

+when discussing facts relating to Asia.
+[Elephants are]

+animals or objects generally The CD was invented in 1965.
+[CDs were]

+And, similarly, when talking about Do you play the piano?

+musical instruments I love listening to the violin.

+Buildings the National Gallery the Louvre

+the Ritz Hotel

+Some organisations and institutions the police

+the Army, the Navy, the Royal Air

+Force

+the BBC

+the Internet

+Comp compagation and the control of an tha tau

+Some expressions relating to position on the top

+or time in the middle

+at the bottom

+on the left/right

+at the moment

+in the end

+at the beginning

+at the weekend

+in the morning/afternoon/evening

+With 'same' It's the same as this one.